Medically reviewed by Drugs.com. Last updated on June 30, 2020.

 Pharmacologic Class: Xanthine Oxidase Inhibitor

-Allopurinol is used to prevent or treat high uric acid levels in the blood.
-Gout or gouty arthritis (inflammation and pain in a joint) is caused by high uric acid levels.
-Allopurinol is a xanthine oxidase inhibitor that works by causing less uric acid to be produced by the body.
+Allopurinol is used to prevent or lower high uric acid levels in the blood.
+It is also used to prevent or lower excess uric acid levels caused by cancer medicines or in patients with kidney stones.
+A high uric acid level can cause gout or gouty arthritis (joint pain and inflammation).
+Allopurinol is a xanthine oxidase inhibitor that works by decreasing the uric acid produced by the body.

 This medicine is available only with your doctor's prescription.